ThriveOnz360

 Clause 3: Contractor Provides Own Equipment — You Bear Business Costs

 Why it matters: Employees use employer’s equipment.
 Contractors use own tools at own expense.
-This directly addresses the factor that triggered Sophie’s IR35 investigation — she was using client’s laptop and software.
+This directly addresses the factor that triggered Sophie’s IR35 investigation — she was using the client’s laptop and software.

 Exception: Access to client CRM or project management software is fine — as long as you access it from your own device.
 The login is not equipment.